-Restaurants in Fore Street include the award-winning independent Lussmann's, as well as chains Prezzo, Pizza Express, ASK Italian and Loch Fyne.
+Restaurants in Fore Street include the award-winning independent Lussmann's, as well as chains Prezzo, Pizza Express and ASK Italian.
 There is also a restaurant at the Salisbury Arms Hotel.

-Of the many bars and pubs in Hertford, Fore Street hosts The Dog & Whistle, McMullens' fashionable Baroosh, The Salisbury Arms Hotel and The Hertford House Hotel, which has a popular bar.^ Top of page ^
+Of the many bars and pubs in Hertford, Fore Street hosts The Dog & Whistle, McMullens' The Practitioner, The Salisbury Arms Hotel and The Hertford House Hotel, which has a popular bar.^ Top of page ^

 Maidenhead Street & Bull Plain

 Maidenhead Street is a pedestrianised shopping street that runs from The Wash to Bull Plain and Salisbury Square.
-There are a selection of shops including Mr.Simms' traditional sweet shop, Poundstretcher, Hinds.
-Monsoon and Accessorise can be found in Salisbury Square, opposite Nero's coffee shop.
+There are a selection of shops including Mr.Simms' traditional sweet shop, Poundstretcher, Hinds and Edinburgh Woolen Mill.
+Hertford Post Office can also be found here.

-At the eastern end of Maidenhead Street is Bull Plain, the former site of the town's cattle market, where you'll find Fred & Ginger ladies stylist, a wedding dress shop, a tatooist and coffee shop, along with popular nightspot Popworld and Hertford Museum.
+At the eastern end of Maidenhead Street is Bull Plain, the former site of the town's cattle market, where you'll find Fred & Ginger ladies stylist, a pair of nail bars, an art shop and coffee shop, along with popular nightspot Popworld and Hertford Museum.

-Maidenhead Street takes it's name from the former Maidenhead Inn, which now forms part of Poundstretcher.^ Top of page ^
+Maidenhead Street takes it's name from the former Maidenhead Inn, which stood oppposite Boots Opticians.^ Top of page ^

 Running from Bull Plain and Salisbury Square to South Street, Railway Street runs parallel to Fore Street and was formerly known as Back Street.
 The town gaol was once located here.